kverb/workspaces/README.md

 It should be ready-to-go for editing Go and JS/TS projects.

-To use it, cd into a working code directory, and build the docker container (USER_NAME is optional):
+To use it, you will need docker installed and running (dockerd), clone this repo and build a docker container (USER_NAME is optional):

 ```
 docker build --ulimit "nofile=1024:1048576" --build-arg USER_NAME=<user-name> -f Node.Dockerfile -t <image-name> .